krzpiesiewicz/trach-game-IO2018L/README.md

 # trach-scala-IO2018L
 Multiplayer card game with bots based on an existing card game.
-System designed and partially implemented as a team project in Software Engineering course at MIMUW in 2019. https://youtu.be/yfCIdyFDM8w
+System designed and partially implemented as a team project in Software Engineering course at MIMUW in 2019.
+Video: https://youtu.be/yfCIdyFDM8w.

+Technologies: Scala (PlayFramework 2.6 , Akka), JS, C++ (Qt5).

 <table>
   <tr>